-Year Enacted 2021 Employer Participation Mandatory Employers Affected Employers with 5 or more employees that have not offered to their employees a specified tax-favored retirement plan effective in form or operation at any time within the current calendar year or two preceding calendar years.
-Administrative Entity Maine State Retirement Savings Board, in the Office of the State Treasurer, chaired by the Treasurer Structure of Accounts Roth IRA, with the option to add a traditional IRA Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 5% with authority to use auto-escalation at 1% per year up to a maximum of 8% Employer Contribution Not permitted Availability to Other Employers A covered employer with fewer than 5 employees is not required to offer the program to its covered employees, but may offer the program to its employees at the option of the employer and in accordance with rules established by the Board.
+Year Enacted 2021 and 2023 Employer Participation Mandatory Employers Affected Employers with 5 or more employees that have not offered to their employees a specified tax-favored retirement plan effective in form or operation at any time within the current calendar year or two preceding calendar years.
+Administrative Entity Maine Retirement Savings Board, in the Office of the State Treasurer, chaired by the Treasurer Structure of Accounts Roth IRA, with the option to add a traditional IRA Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 5% with authority to use auto-escalation at 1% per year up to a maximum of 8% Employer Contribution Not permitted Availability to Other Employers A covered employer with fewer than 5 employees is not required to offer the program to its covered employees, but may offer the program to its employees at the option of the employer and in accordance with rules established by the Board.
 The program also must make provision for participation in the program by individuals who are not employees, such as self-employed individuals and independent contractors.
 Investment of Assets Employers provide for direct deposit of contributions into investments under the program, including, but not limited to, a default investment such as a series of TDFs and a limited number of investment alternatives, including a principal preservation option determined by the Board.
 In addition, the Board may provide that each participant's initial contributions, up to a specified dollar amount or for a specified period of time, are required to be invested in a principal preservation investment or, at the Board's discretion, must be defaulted into such an investment unless the participant affirmatively opts for a different investment for those contributions.
 Fees The Board will seek to keep fees, costs, and expenses of the program as low as practicable, except that any administrative fee imposed on a covered employee for participating in the program may not exceed a reasonable amount relative to fees charged by similar established programs in other states.
-The fee may be an asset-based or investment return fee, flat fee, or hybrid of the permissible fee Insulance atation Timedian structures.
-Implementation Timeline Employer enrollment waves: beginning April 1, 2023, employers with 25 or employees; beginning October 1, 2023, employers with 15 to 24 employees; beginning April 1, 2024, employers with 5 to 14 employees.
-Any covered employer may voluntarily offer the program Logislative Authority to Partner with to its covered employees on or after April 1, 2023.
-Yes Legislative Authority to Partner with Other States i tes Other States
+The fee may be an asset-based or investment return fee, flat fee, or hybrid of the permissible fee structures.
+Implementation Timeline A 2023 legislative amendment changed the deadline to December 31, 2024 for covered employers to register (from the original April 1, 2023), with the launch date and enrollment waves leading up to that deadline to be determined by the Board.
+The Board may in its discretion also phase in the program for individuals who are not employees, such as self-employed individuals or independent contractors, so all individuals may begin making contributions under the program no later than January 1, 2026.
+Legislative Authority to Partner with Other States Yes - Maine's board has stated its interest in entering a partnership with Colorado, and both states are now working out the terms of such an agreement.

-New York State Secure Choice Savings Program13
+New York State Secure Choice Savings Program9